maximedrouault/mdd/README.md

 - **Adding Comments**: engage in discussions by commenting on articles.
 - **User Profile Update**: modify email, username, and password.
 - **Responsive Interface**: optimized user experience on both mobile and desktop.

+### 📌Postman Collection

+For testing the API endpoints, you can use Postman collection in `back/docs/mdd.postman_collection.json`.
+This collection includes all the endpoints with example requests.
+`